Shelley Winters was a character.

 “I am determined to make this book different.
 I’m not interested in the Shelley Winters approach.
 There’s already enough bullshit around to provide fertilizer into the twenty-first century.
 I want to try not to bend everything in my life to suit my own purposes, even though we all do that.”

-OUCH.
-Tough criticism from Tony Curtis on the validity of Shelley’s version of things!
+Tough criticism from Tony Curtis on the validity of Shelley’s version of things.

-But Shelley herself ends her first book [aff. link] with the disclaimer that
+Shelley herself ends her first book [aff. link] with the disclaimer that:

 “All the things I’ve written about are exactly as they happened.
 Some things are even exactly as I wish they HADN’T happened.
 Perhaps a few things are exactly as I WISHED they had happened.
 However, I will never know the difference…nor will you.”

-Apparently Shelley, writing in 1980, hadn’t reckoned on the internet, which makes fact checking quite a bit easier for anyone who reads her books.
+Apparently Shelley, writing in 1980, hadn’t reckoned on the internet, which makes fact checking quite a bit easier for anyone who questions her record.

 Finding a Truthful Balance